Our approach to responsible business

 - Equip 50,000 landlords with tools to improve tenants’ lives.

 We understand that some people are not able to, or choose not to, buy a home.
 We want to support good landlord practices and better rental homes for those that rent.
 So we’ve launched The Landlord Works; our digital one-stop-shop for landlords, to help achieve this.

 This commitment is aligned with UN Goal 1: No poverty and Goal 10: Reduced inequalities.

 Leading the greening of UK homes

-- 50% of homes in our mortgage book will be EPC C or above.
+- At least 50% of homes in our mortgage book will have an Energy Performance Certificate (EPC) rating of C or above.